btbristow/tutorials/certbot-with-cloudflare.md

     b.
 For the script to **install certificates** on your NAS:

     ```bash
-    /bin/bash
-    cd /path/to/script # Change into the script directory
+    cd /path/to/script # Change into the script directory where ran the script and where cert_config.json resides
-    bash /path/to/script/check_certs.sh --update
+    ./check_certs.sh --update
     ```